unicode-org/message-format-wg/exploration/function-composition-part-1.md

 ## Requirements

-_What properties does the solution have to manifest to enable the use-cases above?_

 In the rest of this document, we assume some version of Model 2.
 However, if Model 1 is more desired, the questions arise of how to forbid compositions of functions that would do surprising things